leo-arch/clifm-bash/README.md

 CliFM was first deviced with purely self-educational purposes.
 All I wanted was to learn more about the amazing bash.
 But then the project began growing rapidilly, up to the point where it became what it is today: a simple, but fully functional file manager.
+Insofar as it was entirely written in Shell script, CliFM's code is accesible and easily modifiable by any average Linux user.
-As such file manager, CliFM is intended to perform all the basic operations you may expect from any file manager out there: navigate through your files and folders, bookmark your favorite paths, copy, rename, delete, move, paste, open, create files and folders, and, this is one of its most distinctive features, the ability to remember
+As a file manager, CliFM is intended to perform all the basic operations you may expect from any file manager out there: navigate through your files and folders, bookmark your favorite paths, copy, rename, delete, move, paste, open, create files and folders, and, this is one of its most distinctive features, the ability to remember